tcrayford/lock-smith/readme.md

-# Locksmith
+# lock-smith

-**This software is beta quality.
-Check back later for production quality.**

 A library of locking algorithms for a variety of data stores.
 Supported Data Stores:

 * DynamoDB
 * PostgreSQL

-* TODO: Doozerd
-* TODO: Zookeeper
+## Why Locksmith

+Locking code is tricky.
+Ideally, I would write it once, verify in production for a year then never think about it again.

 ## Usage